By Emily Chicklis

 The three orphans Violet, Klaus, and Sunny (played by Malina Weissman, Louis Hynes, and Presley Smith, respectively) are earnest and likable leads, though perhaps a little too innocent and rosy-cheeked for the whip-smart Baudelaire orphans of the books.
 The only trouble is the extensive CGI used to animate Sunny in certain scenes—though necessary to portray such an unusually gifted baby, the animation creates a break in the otherwise consistent aesthetic of the show.

-In each episode the three children are met with an incredible lineup of actors, from Joan Cusack as the kindly Justice Strauss to Golden Globe winner Alfre Woodard as the ever-frightened Aunt Josephine.
+In each episode the three children are met with an incredible lineup of actors, from Joan Cusack as the kindly Justice Strauss to Golden Globe winner Alfre Woodard as the ever-fearful Aunt Josephine.
 Neil Patrick Harris also brings a solid performance, but his Olaf, and in fact the series as a whole, seems to lack much of the sinister quality that was so central to both the books and even the 2004 film.
-Olaf takes on many disguises as he attempts to bring the orphans under his “guardianship” (and then, of course, steal their fortune), which Harris himself takes on with so much enthusiasm that the character of Olaf himself becomes rather dull in comparison.
+Olaf adopts many disguises as he attempts to bring the orphans under his “guardianship” (and then, of course, steal their fortune), and Harris takes on these alter egos with so much enthusiasm that the character of Olaf himself becomes rather dull in comparison.

 Though the series has not technically been greenlit to continue yet, expect a second season in January of 2018 (barring any unfortunate events on the production side).
 The show has met with generally positive reviews so far, and even the notoriously elusive Handler has said that “given how quickly young actors age and change, we’re trying to film everything as quickly as possible”.
 And so the misfortune shall continue, to its tragic, poignant, and often irresistibly silly end.